Reduced basis methods for numerical room acoustic simulations with parametrized boundaries: Numerical results

-For simplicity, the same domain and parameters from Section \ref{FOM_Find} are used except $N_{el}=15$.
+Secondly, frequency-dependent boundaries are considered for the same domain, source and receiver positions and simulation parameters, except that $N_e=15$ ($N=3721$).
 The boundary is modelled as a porous material mounted on a rigid backing.
-The flow resistivity of the material is $\sigma_{mat} = 10 000$ Nsm$^{-4}$ and the thickness has values $d_{mat}=[0.05, 0.2]$ m.
+The flow resistivity of the material is $\sigma_{mat} = 10 000$ Nsm$^{-4}$ and the thickness as $d_{mat}=[0.05\quad 0.2]$ m.
 The surface impedance are estimated using Miki's model \cite{Mikis} in conjunction with a transfer matrix method \cite{allardbook}.
-The corresponding absorption coefficient according to (\ref{abscoeff}) is presented in Figure \ref{fig:abscoef1}.
+The corresponding absorption coefficient (\ref{abscoeff}) is presented in Figure \ref{fig:abscoef1}.

-Again the results were verified by comparing with a high-fidelity SEM time domain solver \cite{SEM}.
 Figure \ref{fig:freq_dpSOL} confirms a good match between the two solvers.
 For the particular case of $d_{mat}=0.05$ m, the error was calculated at the receiver point and $t=0.05$ s, as $\epsilon=|p_{\text{Time}}-p_{\text{Laplace}}|=3\times 10^{-5}$ Pa.